freeCodeCamp/guide/src/pages/html/css-classes/index.md

 ```

-Notice that classes have the prefix of a period (.) in CSS.
+Notice that classes have a period (.) before their names in CSS.

 You can see the result of the above code [here](https://codepen.io/Tlandis/pen/RLvomV).
 #### More Information: